raidionics/Raidionics-Slicer/README.md

 ## 2. Plugin installation

-• Download 3DSlicer for your running Operating System at https://download.slicer.org/ (running on stable 4.11).
+2.1 Download 3DSlicer for your running Operating System at https://download.slicer.org/ (running on stable 4.11).

+2.2 Download the Raidionics plugin code:
-• Download the release candidate with name .... on the right-hand panel (Github repo).
+* release candidate with name .... on the right-hand panel (Github repo).
-• (Or git clone --single-branch --branch master https://github.com/dbouget/Slicer-DeepSintef.git /path/to/folder/).
+* (Or git clone --single-branch --branch master https://github.com/dbouget/Slicer-Raidionics.git /path/to/folder/).

-• Load the plugin into 3DSlicer:
+2.3 Load the plugin into 3DSlicer:
 	∘ All Modules > Extension Wizard.
 	∘ (Slicer v4.11) Developer Tools > Extension Wizard.
 	∘ Select Extension > point to the folder and add it to the path (tick the small box at the bottom).